Parker’s Donates 600 KN95 Masks to Frontline COVID-19 Healthcare Providers at East Georgia Regional Medical Center

 Super 8 – Open, lobby closed

 Holiday Inn – Open, Emma’s and Pool closed, limited room service

 Home2 – Open

-Eagles Nest – Open, pool closed, only serving half breakfast
+Eagles Nest – Open, pool closed, no breakfast

 Quality Inn- Open

 Red Roof Inn – Open

 Parkwood RV Park and Cottages – Open, over-the-phone reservations

 Deluxe Inn – Waiting to hear back